temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 In this Workflow, each Activity uses the same options, but you could specifiy different options for each Activity.

 :::caution This is a simplified example.
 Transferring money is a tricky subject, and this tutorial's example doesn't cover all of the possible issues that can go wrong.
 This simplified example doesn't cover all of the possible errors that could occur with a transfer.
 It doesn't include logic to clean things up if a Workflow is cancelled, and it doesn't handle other edge cases where money would be withdrawn but not deposited.
+There's also the possibility that this workflow can fail when refunding the money to the original account.
+In a production scenario, you'll want to account for those cases with more advanced logic, including adding a "human in the loop" step where someone is notified of the refund issue and can intervene.

 This example is designed to show some core features of Temporal and is not intended for production use.
 :::

 When you "start" a Workflow you are telling the Temporal Server, "Track the state of the Workflow with this function signature."
 Workers execute the Workflow code piece by piece, relaying the execution events and results back to the server.